paperclipstudio/text_Adventure_frameword/README.md

-# text_Adventure_frameword
-Simple python framework for create classic book text adventures
+# Hey look this is a text adventure